NarekIgnoyan/Cryptanil/README.md

 ## Installation

 ### Step 1.
-Add the JitPack repository to your build file Add it in your root build.gradle at the end of repositories:
+Add the JitPack repository to your build file, in your root build.gradle at the end of repositories:

 ```gradle
  repositories {